Archuleta County, CO Property Crime Rates and Non-Violent Crime Maps

 • In Weld County, CO, crime costs $149 per person, which is $85 less than in Archuleta County

-The table below shows the total cost of crime to the residents of Archuleta County for the year 2025 along with the projected cost per resident.
+The table below breaks the property-crime total into its four offenses for Archuleta County, with the projected cost per resident.

 Crime